 ■ The Backus-Gilbert (BG) method instead of imposing a smoothing condition on the resulting PDF q(x) it imposes a minimization condition on the variance of the resulting function.
 G. Backus and F. Gilbert.
-Geophysical Journal of the Royal lacktriangle Let us define a rescaled kernel and rescaled PDF h(x)
+Geophysical Journal of the Royal

 Astronomical Society, 16:169205, (1968)